Advertisement

 Contrast this with Highland Park, Illinois, where open scanner access helped residents escape during the July 4, 2022 parade shooting.
 In San Jose, the public depended entirely on official statements for information about whether the threat was contained.

-Santa Clara County: full regional blackout
+Santa Clara County: near-total regional blackout

 Santa Clara County Encryption Timeline